 Several types of machinery emitting powerful radio noise and may have severe impact on wireless communication system:

-Some train continuously emits radio noise at multiple frequencies over the 920 MHz band as shown in Figure 3.
+Figure 3 shows the measured noise at a railway station.
+Some train continuously emits radio noise at multiple frequencies over the 920 MHz band.
+The level of the radio noise becomes stronger when doors of the trains are opened than when the doors are closed.

 At several open spaces, multiple unknown signals are measured over the 916 to 920 MHz band.
 Some signals have a bandwidth of 1 MHz and non-negligible signal power.